Emory National Primate Research Center: History

 The center was established in 1930 by Robert Yerkes, in Orange Park, Florida, associated then with Yale University.
 Yerkes was a pioneering primatologist who specialized in comparative psychology.
+Though the center initially focused on studying primates themselves, its focus shifted to biomedical research in the 1940s.

 In 1965, it relocated to its location on the campus of Emory University.

-In April 2022, Emory University removed Yerkes’ name from the center, after a review by Emory's Committee on Naming Honors recommended that the name be changed due to Yerkes' past support for eugenics.
-The Yerkes National Primate Research Center will be known as the Emory National Primate Research Center, effective June 1, 2022.
+In April 2022, Emory University removed Yerkes' name from the center, after a review by Emory's Committee on Naming Honors recommended that the name be changed due to Yerkes' past support for eugenics.
+The Yerkes National Primate Research Center is now known as the Emory National Primate Research Center, effective June 1, 2022.

 Satellite locations

 The Field Station is a part of the Emory National Primate Research Center, houses 3,400 animals, specializes in behavioral studies of primate social groups, and is located 30 mi northeast of Atlanta on 117 acres of wooded land.

-The Living Links Center is a part of the Emory National Primate Research Center and is run by primatologist Frans De Waal.
+The Living Links Center is a part of the Emory National Primate Research Center and was formerly run by primatologist Frans De Waal.
 Located at the center's Main Station on the Emory campus, work is also carried out at the Field Station.

 Research

 Multidisciplinary medical research at the research center is primarily aimed at development of medical treatments and vaccines.
 Research programs include cognitive development and decline, childhood visual defects, organ transplantation, the behavioral effects of hormone replacement therapy and social behaviors of primates.
-Researchers also are leading programs to better understand the aging process, pioneer organ transplant procedures and provide safer drugs to organ transplant recipients, determine the behavioral effects of hormone replacement therapy, prevent early onset vision disorders and shed light on human behavioral evolution.
+Researchers are also leading programs to better understand the aging process, pioneer organ transplant procedures and provide safer drugs to organ transplant recipients, determine the behavioral effects of hormone replacement therapy, prevent early onset vision disorders and shed light on human behavioral evolution.
 Researchers have had success creating transgenic rhesus macaque monkeys with Huntington's disease and hope to breed a second generation of macaques with the genetic disorder.